twilio/voice-quickstart-android/README.md

 2. Emulators must have Google Play services support to use FCM to receive call invites
 3. Running on x86 API 25 emulators results in system crashes

-In general we advise using a real device when doing development with our SDK since real-time audio is a performance driven operation.
+In general we advise using a real device when doing development with our SDK since real-time audio is a performance oriented operation.

 ## Reducing APK Size